 8. There is the ability to award a discretionary reduction if the council considers someone needs extra support in exceptional circumstances.
 These will be made on a case-by-case basis, taking into account the particular circumstances of the applicant.

-The council is required to review the scheme annually and has decided to make no changes to the scheme from 1 April 2021.
-The final scheme for the year starting 1 April 2021 was determined by the council in December 2020.
+The Council is required to review the scheme annually and has decided to make no changes to the scheme from 01 April 2023.
+The final scheme for the year commencing 01 April 2023 was determined by the Council in November 2022 and is published below.